GuildCrafts/web-development-js/contracts/69-Simple_Book_Store.md

 ## Description

+You've been tasked with building a web app for a local bookstore to help them manage their inventory.

-Create a simple content management system that allows users to add, delete, or update books.
-Books entered in the system can be viewed in a listing, or searched for using basic searches (title, author, genre).
+Create a simple content management system that allows users to view, add, delete, and update books.
+Books entered in the system can be viewed in a list, as a single entry on its own page, or searched for using basic searches (by title, author, or genre).

+To implement this system, you'll need to use (among other things)...

+- a _web application framework_ (we recommend [Express][])
+- a _database_ (we recommend [PostgreSQL][])
+- a tool for server-side _HTML templating_ (we recommend [Pug][])

+Don't sweat the UI design too much.
+If you want to add some quick and easy styles so that it doesn't look _too_ terrible, use a library like [Bootstrap][] or [Pure.css][pure-css].

 ## Context